Kaleido-subs/style-guide/docs/guidelines/editing.md

 # Editing Guidelines

+!!! warning "Audience"
+    This document is written for an English-speaking audience.
+    If you are not editing in English, a lot of the practices here may not apply to you.
+    Always make sure to refer to widely-accepted style guides in the language you are editing in.

 Editing plays a crucial role in fansubbing, helping to make the original text more accessible and ensuring the intended message is effectively conveyed.